01-edu/public/subjects/forum/forum-moderation.audit.md

 ###### Can you confirm that it is possible?

+##### As an auditor, is this project up to every standard?
+If not, why are you failing the project?(Empty Work, Incomplete Work, Invalid compilation, Cheating, Crashing, Leaks)

 #### General

 ###### +Does the project present more then 4 types of users?